 Overall: A super choice of allergy vacuum, picks up pet dander, pet hair, allergens from the air, and everything else.

-- Need to buy replacement bags
+- You have to buy bags

 5. Best Cheap – VYTRONIX CYL01 Powerful Compact Cyclonic Bagless Cylinder Vacuum Cleaner